Key events of the 20th century: The world at the end of the century

-Terrorism, dictatorship, and the spread of nuclear weapons were other issues requiring attention.
-The world was still blighted by small-scale wars and other violent conflicts, fueled by competition over resources and by ethnic conflicts.
+Terrorism rose in the late century; the Oklahoma City bombing killed 168.
+Dictatorship and the spread of nuclear weapons were other issues requiring attention.
+The world was still blighted by small-scale wars and other violent conflicts, fueled by competition over resources and ethnic conflicts.
 Despots such as Kim Jong-il of North Korea continued to lead their nations toward the development of nuclear weapons.

 Disease threatened to destabilize many regions of the world.
 New viruses such as SARS and West Nile continued to spread.
 In poor nations, malaria and other diseases affected the majority of the population.
 Millions were infected with HIV, the virus which causes AIDS.
 The virus was becoming an epidemic in southern Africa.
+Usage of penicillin became widespread to combat bacterial infections worldwide.

 Perhaps most importantly, it was speculated that in the long term, environmental problems threatened the planet's livability.
 The most serious problem was global warming, which was predicted to frequently flood coastal areas, due to human-caused emission of greenhouse gases, particularly carbon dioxide produced by the burning of fossil fuels.
+Like the threat of a nuclear world war, the shift of climate change has since added to the fear of the possibility of human extinction, although not overnight but over several decades.
 This prompted many nations to negotiate and sign the Kyoto treaty, which set mandatory limits on carbon dioxide emissions.

-The celebration of the 20th century’s ending, was what the majority say was at New Year's Eve 1999 and the beginning of the 21st century was at New Year's Day, 2000, while there were and still are a minority who says that the 20th century ended on New Year's Eve 2000 and the 21st century began on New Year's Day 2001.
+The celebration of the 20th century’s ending expressed the popular opinion that New Year's Eve 1999 and New Year's Day 2000 marked the turn of the millennium, while strictly speaking the 20th century ended on New Year's Eve 2000 and the 21st century began on New Year's Day 2001.